 1988.
 Continuing up Park Road and arriving at Faringdon Upholstery on the left.
 It was there for many years and has recently been converted into another motor repair garage.
 The second photo is looking back towards town again.
 On the right is Faringdon Upholstery, then A.P.
 Heating, and Travis Perkins (timber & building supplies), which is at the corner with Pioneer Road.
 Cameo Glass can just be seen on the opposite corner.

 c1990s.
 Looking up the road just past Sandhill Lane.
 The old garage on the corner with Palmer Road can be seen in the distance and the new petrol station just beyond.
 Oriel Cottages is hidden behind the trees on the field boundary.
-The next two photos taken in 2020/21 are looking at the same fields on the right, where work is starting on a new housing estate called Oriel Gardens.
+The next two photos taken in 2020/21 are looking at the same fields on the right, where work is starting on a new and very large housing estate called Oriel Gardens.
 A new school will also be built at the top of the hill.